zairl23/eloslim/README.md

 3. public/index.php is the portal file

+4. In your terminal and your project directory ,run 'php -S localhost:8000'.
+In your browser.

+take a look at 'localhost:8000/public/index.php/welcome!'

-4. app/models/Component.php is just my test model, you can replace it for your need
+5. app/models/Component.php is just my test model, you can replace it for your need

 ## Note